A delight in Turkish: E. J. W. Gibb and his library

 During his years of scholarship Gibb had collected his own library of manuscripts and books.
 As Gibb was survived by his wife and his mother and they became responsible for the disposal of his estate.
 Gibb had already bequeathed the manuscripts to the British Museum, but the decision was made to divide his books into two parts; the printed books in English were donated to the British Embassy Library in Constantinople (perhaps reflecting Gibb’s connection with Redhouse) and those in Turkish, Arabic and Persian languages to Cambridge University Library (perhaps reflecting his friendship with Browne).
 A wide spectrum of works on Turkish literature is represented in the Gibb collection, but it is strong especially poetry and examples from the era of the ‘New School’ of poetry revolutionising earlier traditions and in which Gibb was especially interested.
 The collection of 400 volumes was catalogued by his good friend E.G. Browne in a volume published in 1906.
 In the introduction to this volume Browne describes more fully how this collection was developed by Gibb with the express intention of supporting his research into Turkish, especially poetry texts.

 Although a Chair of Arabic had been founded in Cambridge as long ago as 1632, other Islamic languages from the region such as Persian and Turkish and more modern aspects of Middle Eastern cultures had never been taught there.
 This situation had been criticised for not producing candidates for diplomatic postings, but this attitude began to change during the last decade of the nineteenth century and the first decade of the twentieth.
 In 1884, the University had honoured Sir James Redhouse with an honorary degree in recognition of his diplomatic work in Turkey.
 E.G. Browne was himself instrumental in developing the study of Persian and Turkish in Cambridge and he notes, in his introduction to his catalogue of the Gibb collection, how it contains exactly the publications students would need to start their studies in Turkish.
 Gibb’s books, along with those of E.B.
 Cowell, the Sanskrit and Persian scholar and first Cambridge Professor of Sanskrit (1867-1903), form the core collections of printed books in these subjects and which supported the new growth of this teaching.
 The Gibb collection was housed in Old Library building situated in the Old Schools in central Cambridge, in a room with an ornate gothic window overlooking Clare College, known as the ‘Gibb Room’.
+The photograph below was taken in September 1933 just before the Library moved to its new building.
 In the Library’s modern West Road building erected in 1934, the books are housed in the Department of Rare Books where they are available to readers in the Rare Books Reading Room on request.

 The Gibb Oriental Series